digbmc/cwd-toolkit/_projects/03_adding-content.md

 Second, add your text, images, and any other content you would like to include.
 For more information on adding these elements, go to our "how-to" section.
 For basics on adding text, go to our tutorial on [Formatting Text with Markdown]({{ "/how-to/markdown/" | absolute_url }}).

 Congratulations!
-You made it through the adding content section!
-Everything from here on out is the fun stuff :)
+You made it through the adding content section! :)

 To continue your learning journey, click next to step four, Navigation -->